Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Interacting Spinless Fermion Topological Superconductors

-The appearance of fermionic or bosonic terminations for a non-local OP is a fermionic selection rule, analogous to those described in \cite{Pollmann} for bosonic systems, which distinguishes the two phases.
-As an alternative to the Jordan-Wigner mapping, in Appendix III we try to justify fermionic selection rules for non-local OPs from fermions directly based on ideas from fermion classification.
+The appearance of fermionic or bosonic terminations for a nonlocal OP is a fermionic selection rule, analogous to those described in [\!\!\citenum{Pollmann}] for bosonic systems, which distinguishes the two phases.
+As an alternative to using the Jordan-Wigner mapping, in Appendix \ref{sec:AppIII} we justify fermionic selection rules for nonlocal OPs from fermions directly based on ideas from fermion classification.\cite{TurnerClass}

 To summarize, order parameters for the two topologically distinct phases of interacting spinless fermion topological superconductors can be constructed with the form: